rohrsh/hass-savant-ipaudio/README.md

 2. Extract the `savant_ipaudio` folder into your `custom_components` directory
 3. Restart Home Assistant

-## Configuration
+## Setup

 1. In Home Assistant, go to **Configuration** → **Integrations**
 2. Click the **+ Add Integration** button
 3. Search for "Savant IP Audio"
-4. Enter your Savant controller's IP address
+4. Enter your Savant controller's IP address, username/password
-5. Follow the configuration flow to complete the setup

-## Usage
+## Configuration

-1. Outputs: Your Savant audio zones will appear as media players in Home Assistant.
-You might like to rename them.
+1. Outputs: Your Savant audio zones will appear as numerous media player entities in Home Assistant.
+You might like to rename them through the UI.

-2. Inputs: Press configure to rename your inputs.
-Reload afterwards.
+2. Inputs: Press configure button on the master Savant IP Audio device to rename your inputs.
+Then reload the device.

-I tried to get access to the live media streamer metadata (it's Shairport) but I couldn't get this without making changes to the host.
+I tried to get access to the live metadata from the media  (it's Shairport) but I couldn't get this without disrupting the flow to the Savant app.

 ## License